Call for appointment:410-328-5840 410-328-5840

 Any leg swelling associated with chest pain, dizziness, breathing difficulty or confusion warrants an emergency medical evaluation.

 The causes of leg swelling include health problems affecting organs such as the heart, kidneys, thyroid and liver.
 Leg swelling can indicate a problem with the circulatory system.
 In these cases, patients presenting with leg swelling can have a problem with the arteries, veins, lymphatic drainage and/or clotting system.

 Often, obesity plays a role in the patient’s symptoms.
 Being overweight puts pressure on the circulatory system trying to drain the lower extremities and essentially can obstruct blood flow back to the heart.
 Swelling in the legs can also be worsened by a chronic injury which leads to inflammation over time.

-Untreated and aggravated orthopaedic issues like fractures or sprains, arthritis, blood clots, chronic infections and gout can result in inflammation and leg swelling.
+Untreated and aggravated orthopedic issues like fractures or sprains, arthritis, blood clots, chronic infections and gout can result in inflammation and leg swelling.
 More rare causes of leg swelling include medications, congenital malformations and cancers.